 There are 3 toilet blocks around the park; please see map.

-Schools are not permitted to block-off the toilet blocks from general public.
+Centres are not permitted to block-off the toilet blocks from general public.

 CWP is not a nut-free zone.